bharathlakshman/kibana/README.md

 Have added following features.
 1. Multi-field support on bettermap tooltip(Use comma seperated field names in "Tooltip Field" during configuration of bettermap)
 2. Blip/Ping visualisation on bettermap(Color, duration and radius are configurable but not through the panel for now, it needs code edit)
+	2.1 Enabling and Disabling Polling
+	2.2 Configurable poll duration ex: 5s (s,m,h, and d supported) for polling every one second between timestamps of  now-5s
 3. Configurable tile server url

 More information about Kibana 3 can be found at [http://www.elasticsearch.org/overview/kibana/](http://www.elasticsearch.org/overview/kibana/)